 develops when your baby's head is delivered, but one or both of his or her shoulders become stuck.
 This prevents your baby from moving through your birth canal.
 Shoulder dystocia is a life-threatening emergency that can cause serious problems for you and your baby.

 Seek care immediately if:

 - You have a fever, severe abdominal pain, and foul-smelling discharge from your vagina.

-- Your baby is irritable, fussy, or cries constantly and you cannot soothe him.
+- Your baby is irritable, fussy, or cries constantly and you cannot soothe him or her.

 Contact your healthcare provider if: